deoxyribose/deoxyribose.github.io/_posts/2018-4-12-musing-AGI.md

-#16 days of sharing and caring Day 1/16
+---
+layout: post
-##Musings on AGI from a machine learning student
+title: Musings on AGI
+---

-###The prehistory of AI
+## The prehistory of AI

 Since before computers were really a thing, people have wondered about the possibility of intelligent machines.
 The first computer programmer, Ada Lovelace, was skeptical about it: “The Analytical Engine has no pretensions whatever to originate anything.
 It can do whatever we know how to order it to perform.
 It can follow analysis; but it has no power of anticipating any analytical relations or truths” .